ademar/Romeo/README.md

 On the server side
 ==================

-If you happen to use Suave (http://suave.io) to code your API there is a web part for it.'
+If you happen to use Suave (http://suave.io) to code your API there is a web part for it.

 ```fsharp
 val verify (secret : string -> string) (success_part : WebPart) : WebPart
 ```

-Where `secret` is a function that returns the 'shared_secret' given an `api_key'.
+Where `secret` is a function that returns the `shared_secret` given an `api_key`.